marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 }
 ```

-`drop_cap` checks if we are running as normal user (user and effective user id are != 0) and whether the process
+This checks if we are running as normal user (user and effective user id are != 0) and whether the process
 has `CAP_NET_ADMIN` set in the inheritable set, which is the case.
 If so, all capabilities are dropped,
 hence setting `cap_net_admin+ep` on `ip` becomes a no-op.